 Show how there is mostly empty space between the Moon and Earth, and the Sun.

-Use a 10cm sun, and show a 1mm Earth placed 11m away and a 0.2mm Moon only 2.5cm from the Earth.
+Use an exercise ball for a sun, and show a 5.5mm Earth placed 63m away. and a 1.5mm Moon is 15cm from the Earth.